stephanme/pv-control/README.md

 pv-control contains a number of mock implementations for wallbox and inverter/power meter to allow testing and local development.

 Basic setup:
-- Python 3.13 (use pyenv and create a virtual env pv-control-3.13)
+- [uv](https://github.com/astral-sh/uv) - Python package and project manager
 - a recent version of node and npm (see Angular requirements)

 How to run locally: